alexandreolives/STOAT/README.md

 STOAT supports both binary and quantitative phenotypes:

-- For binary phenotypes (e.g., case vs. control studies), it utilizes chi-squared tests and Fisher’s exact test to evaluate associations between phenotype groups and snarl variants, providing robust statistical validation even in cases of sparse data.
+- For binary phenotypes (e.g., case vs control studies), it utilizes chi-squared tests and Fisher’s exact test to evaluate associations between phenotype groups and snarl variants, providing robust statistical validation even in cases of sparse data.

 - For quantitative phenotypes (e.g., traits measured on a continuous scale), the tool employs linear regression models to assess the association between snarl structures and phenotype values, allowing for continuous trait mapping with greater precision.

-Conventional GWAS tools typically rely on a single-reference genome, often overlooking structural variants and variations present in underrepresented populations.
-By using a pangenome graph, STOAT enables analysis across multiple genomes simultaneously, capturing a broader spectrum of structural variations, including insertions, deletions, and nested variants.
-The focus on snarls—graph features that encapsulate complex variant structures—provides a powerful means to map associations that would be difficult to detect in linear-based analyses.

 ## Installation